GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/private-aggregation/implementation/index.md

   Learn how to integrate Shared Storage and Private Aggregation and how they work together to produce aggregatable reports.
 description: >
   Learn how to integrate Shared Storage and Private Aggregation and how they work together to produce aggregatable reports.
-updated: 2023-10-19
+updated: 2023-10-23
 authors:
   - kevinkiklee
 ---

 This document is a quickstart guide for using
 Shared Storage and Private Aggregation.
 You'll need an understanding of both APIs because Shared Storage stores the values and Private Aggregation creates the aggregatable reports.

 **Target Audience:** Ad techs and measurement providers

 ## Try the demo

-Try out the live [demo](https://shared-storage-demo.web.app/).
-Follow the steps in the demo instructions to enable the Privacy Sandbox
+Try out the [live demo](https://shared-storage-demo.web.app/).
+Follow the steps in the demo instructions to enable the Privacy Sandbox APIs.
-APIs.
 Opening Chrome DevTools helps you visualize the results of different use cases.

 Use cases available in the demo: